DivyamK774/Assignment5_Maze/README.md

 For my maze game, I downloaded every sprite and image I drew.
 Then, I imported my assets by clicking "Assets" in the top left corner and then selected "import new asset".
 Once I added all of my assets to unity, I draged them in one by one, starting with my background, then the obstacles and finally the character.
 I added 2d polygon coliders to the crystals and the miner, and made their layer "Foreground".
 I changed the background to be a background layer.

+A problem I faced was making the design for the character and images.
+I had the main cave theme in mind, but I had a hard time modeling the miner sprite and drawing the crystal.
+So for some guidance, I looked at some images online for some inspiration and it helped me a lot in the designing process.
+Another problem I had was